Constitution of Iraq: Judicial branch

-The federal judiciary is composed of the Higher Judicial Council, the Supreme Court, the Court of Cassation, the Public Prosecution Department, the Judiciary Oversight Commission, and other federal courts that are regulated by law.
+The federal judiciary is composed of the Supreme Judicial Council, the Court of Cassation, Supreme Court, the Public Prosecution Department, the Judiciary Oversight Commission, and other federal courts that are regulated by law.
 One such court is the Central Criminal Court.

-Higher Judicial Council
+Supreme Judicial Council

-The Higher Judicial Council manages and supervises the affairs of the federal judiciary.
+The Supreme Judicial Council manages and supervises the affairs of the federal judiciary.
 It oversees the affairs of the various judicial committees, nominates the Chief Justice and members of the Court of Cassation, the Chief Public Prosecutor, and the Chief Justice of the Judiciary Oversight Commission, and drafts the budget of the judiciary.

+Court of Cassation

+According to the Judicial Authority Law of 1963, the Court of Cassation is the apex court of the judiciary.
+The Court of Cassation is the supreme judicial body for all civil courts.
+It is headquartered in Baghdad and consists of a president, a sufficient number of vice-presidents, permanent judges, not less than fifteen permanent judges, delegated judges or rapporteur judges as needed.

 Supreme Court

-The Supreme Court is an independent judicial body that interprets the constitution and determines the constitutionality of laws and regulations.
-It acts as a final court of appeals, settles disputes amongst or between the federal government and the regions and governorates, municipalities, and local administrations, and settles accusations directed against the President, the Prime Minister and the Ministers.
+The Federal Supreme Court is an independent judicial body that interprets the constitution and determines the constitutionality of laws and regulations.
+It settles disputes amongst or between the federal government and the regions and governorates, municipalities, and local administrations, and settles accusations directed against the President, the Prime Minister and the Ministers.
 It also ratifies the final results of the general elections for the Council of Representatives.
+In November 2022, the president of the Supreme Judicial Council, Chief Justice Dr. Faiq Zaidan described the name “Federal Supreme Court” as a misnomer, and suggested that the name be changed to “Constitutional Court” befitting its authorities.